 In addition to ongoing communication from the LMRWD to constituents through website updates and public meetings, the annual report serves as a formal communication tool.
 The annual report provides a snapshot of ongoing projects, goal progress, and dayto-day activities.
 Please join us in watershed management by visiting our website.

-Please join us in watershed management: https://lowermnriverwd.org
+Please join us in watershed management!